growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 I would like to extend that list:
 - consistency:
 - wrapper for complex operations

-s
 - statelessness / decoupled / atomic / transactional

--- Statelessness, Closed, The programmer is the enemy
+- Statelessness, Closed, The programmer is the enemy

 # Down the Rabbit Hole